Top 50 AI Funded Startups June 2026 | Complete Rankings

 $258M total • $1.5B valuation • Series B

-Decentralized cloud for open-source AI model training and inference
+Decentralized cloud for open-source AI model training and inference.
+Infrastructure layer enabling enterprise deployment of open-weight models without proprietary API dependency.

 #33